prebid/prebid-cache-java/README.md

 ### _Requirements_
 This section covers the mandatory pre-requisites needed to be able to run the application.

-* Windows, Linux, AWS, GCP or MacOS
+* Windows, Linux, AWS, GCP or macOS
 * JDK 8+
 * Maven
 * Git